The vocabulary to talk about remote work in French

 Ready to start working remotely?

 It’s always important to connect with your colleagues.
-This is one way to improve your relationship and an opportunity for you to set up expectations with other team members.
+This is one way to strengthen your relationship and an opportunity for you to set up expectations with other team members.
 Over-communicating during these virtual coffee breaks is a good practice.
 No more out of sight, out of mind!

 Now you can say that you’re ready to start working remotely!
 And learning French!